concierge-hq/concierge-platform/README.md

         """Processes payment and creates order"""
 ```

-## Examples (examples folder):

-- **E-commerce**: Online shopping with browse, cart, and checkout workflows
-- **Ride Sharing**: Ride booking with location, vehicle selection, and tracking
-- **Food Delivery**: Restaurant ordering with menu selection and delivery tracking
-- **Travel Booking**: Flights and hotels with multi-stage search and booking
-- **Payment**: Payment workflows with verification and compliance checks

 **We are building the agentic web.
 Come join us.**

 Interested in contributing or building with Concierge?
 [Reach out](mailto:arnavbalyan1@gmail.com).